ucsb-ds/pl-dev-team/DRAFTS/jpa03.md

 5. (10 pts) The link on your main repo page is set your Github Pages page (i.e. <tt>https://{{page.course_org_name}}.github.io/{{page.num}}-<i>yourGithubId</i></tt>, where <tt><i>yourGithubId</i></tt> is replaced by your Github Id.  )
 6. (10 pts) The Github Pages page shows a web page that looks like the example in the lab instructions and has the correct content.
 8. (10 pts) GitHub Actions runs correctly and there is a green check (not a red X) on your main branch
-9. (10 pts) On dokku, the Swagger link appears in the menu bar.
-10. (10 pts) There is a post on Canvas for this assignment that has the correct content (i.e. a link to the *repo*, not the running app on Dokku)
+9. (10 pts) There is a post on Canvas for this assignment that has the correct content (i.e. a link to the *repo*, not the running app on Dokku)

 Note that the Rubric above is subject to change, but if it does: